Feeds:

 Pantofolaio (Couch Potato) Beware!

-Italian All day, Everyday
+Italian All day, every day

-Are you Listening to Me?
+Are you listening to me?

 Eavesdropping in public places – awkward.
 Watching a talk show in your living room – a much more relaxing way to pick up idioms in context (and with the accompanying hand gestures).
 Once I’d heard a phase used over and over, I would ask a friend its meaning and how to use it.
 For example, “Secondo me” came up a lot on political talk shows.
-I learned it meant “in my opinion/in my view”.
+I learned that it meant “in my opinion/in my view”.
 Once it made sense to me in its proper context, I could begin using it with confidence in my own conversations.

 Around the Water Cooler